 Potty training at school

 Amanda recently conducted a really interesting and important survey on potty training, specifically looking into the staggering number of children attending schools in nappies and why this is.

 The nationwide survey had shocking findings; 77% of people found the thought of potty training daunting, 73% did not think there is enough help and advice on the subject and 63% of people were struggling to train their little one.

-With kids back at school and a concerning number of parents sending their children to reception in nappies, Amanda is determined to help children, their parents and teachers by encouraging schools to introduce a programme designed to educate their students on toilet training.
+With a concerning number of parents sending their children to reception in nappies, Amanda is determined to help children, their parents and teachers by encouraging schools to introduce a programme designed to educate their students on toilet training.

 Amanda believes by making simple changes such as introducing more appealing toilets, and implementing lessons in reception classes on hygiene and using the toilet at school, children will not only benefit in the bathroom, but it will also feel more confident and happy about attending school.

 We caught up with her to find out more...

 "Having a little lesson in class was something that I always thought should happen.
 I was pleased by the results in a way because it’s good for parents to speak out about how they feel, especially with potty training being quite a tough subject.